-the weak, incoherent, and short-lived patches seen in Figure 7, the mean azimuthal field grows to near equipartition; see further Figure 9.
-The $\tilde{k}z=1$ mode emerging in the nonlinear stage exhibits phase coherence nearly throughout the whole 5000 turnover times of the run.
+Next we map out a part of the parameter space where the generation of significant large-scale magnetic fields occurs.
+One such regime can be found when $\tilde{k}f = 10$ and Pr_M is increased, while keeping the shear number Sh_K at moderate values.
+The results are summarized in Table 4.
+For runs with $5 \leq Pr_M \leq 20$, we find mean magnetic field configurations closely matching those of Brandenburg et al. (2008a) and Squire & Bhattacharjee (2015); see Figure 8.
+In contrast to the weak, incoherent, and short-lived patches seen in Figure 7, the mean azimuthal field grows to near equipartition; see Figure 9.
+The $\tilde{k}z = 1$ mode emerging in the nonlinear stage exhibits phase coherence nearly throughout the whole 5000 turnover times of the run.
 Likewise, \overline{B}x shows faint hints of the same pattern, but with a sign opposite to \overline{B}y .

-The properties of the obtained SSDs and LSDs are as follows: the mean azimuthal field grows always to near equipartition as can be seen from Figure 10.
-The dynamo growth rates depend on Re_M, hence the SSD grows slowest for $Pr{\rm M} = 5$, and faster for $Pr{\rm M} = 10$ and 20, with nearly equal growth rates.
-For $Pr{\rm M}\,=\,5$, the SSD saturates below equipartition, but very close to it for the higher Prandtl numbers.
-After saturation of the SSD, mainly \overline{B}y continues to grow.
-Again, the highest Pr_M and Re_M cases show the fastest growth, which is, however, distinctly slower than that of the SSD.
-For $Pr{\rm M}=5$, the LSD grows the slowest, and, because its SSD's saturation strength was lower4, growth is seen also in B_x .
-Its growth rate, however, is different from that of B_y , which is somewhat atypical of "standard" dynamos and could be taken indicative of eigenmodes that consist of only one component; see Rheinhardt et al. (2014); Brandenburg & Chen (2020) for examples.
-However, for an LSD based on the coherent effects alone this can be ruled out here.
-Eventually, the \overline{B}x components grow equally strong in all cases, while the saturation strength of \overline{B}y is the highest for the highest \Pr_M , but this component undergoes semi-regular oscillations in all the runs.
-The total magnetic field saturation strength is largest in the highest \Pr_M runs, see the Lundquist numbers in Table 4.
+The properties of the obtained SSDs and LSDs are as follows: The mean azimuthal field always grows to near equipartition as can be seen from Figure 10.
+The dynamo growth rates depend on Re_M, hence the SSD grows slowest for $Pr_M = 5$ and faster for $Pr_M = 10$ and 20, with nearly equal growth rates.
+For $Pr_M = 5$, the SSD saturates below equipartition but very close to it for the higher Prandtl numbers.
+After saturation of the SSD, it is mainly B_y that continues to grow.
+Again, the highest- Pr_M and $-Re_M$ cases show the fastest growth, which is, however, distinctly slower than that of the SSD.
+For $Pr_M = 5$, the LSD grows the slowest, and because its SSD saturation strength was lower,10 growth is seen also in \overline{B}{x} .
+Its growth rate, however, is different from that of \overline{B}{v} , which is somewhat atypical of "standard" dynamos and could be taken to be indicative of eigenmodes that consist of only one component; see Rheinhardt et al. (2014) and Brandenburg & Chen (2020) for examples.
+However, for an LSD based on the coherent effects alone, this can be ruled out here.
+Eventually, the \overline{B}x components grow equally strong in all cases, while the saturation strength of $\overline{B}{\rm v}$ is the highest for the highest Pr_M, but this component undergoes semiregular oscillations in all the runs.
+The total magnetic field saturation strength is largest in the highest- Pr_M runs; see the Lundquist numbers in Table 4.

-It is very difficult to disentangle the wavenumber of the preferentially growing Fourier mode of the LSD, as the SSD 'contaminates' the growth rates: all modes exhibit exponential growth with the same growth rate as long as LSD and SSD grow simultaneously (for a more detailed analysis of a similar system; see Väisälä et al. 2021), and separating the growth rates of these two instabilities is impossible.
-Hence, we have to rely on the following means of separation: We perform a dedicated set of runs, where we first remove the mean magnetic field at each time step, while letting the SSD grow until saturation.
+It is very difficult to disentangle the wavenumber of the preferentially growing Fourier mode of the LSD, as the SSD "contaminates" the growth rates: All modes exhibit exponential growth with the same growth rate as long as LSD and SSD grow simultaneously (for a more detailed analysis of a similar system; see Väisälä et al. 2021), and separating the growth rates of these two instabilities is impossible.
+Hence, we have to rely on the following means of separation: We perform a dedicated set of runs, where we first remove the mean magnetic field at each time step while letting the SSD grow until saturation.
 After that we continue the simulations, but with the mean fields allowed to grow from very small seeds.
-Now only the eigenmodes of the LSD grow, so we can determine the fastest growing of them and extract its wavenumber $k{z,\text{kin}}$.
-For $Pr{\text{M}} = 5$ and 10 we obtain $\hat{k}{z,\rm kin}=2$, while $\hat{k}{z,\rm kin}=3$ for $\Pr{\rm M}=20$.
-As is evident from Figure 8, in the saturated stage, the mode of wavenumber unity takes over, thus $k{z,sat} = 1$.
-This happens in all LSD-active simulations, as can be seen from Table 5.
-In this section, we use the former (growth phase) wavenumber in the kinematic CTFM measurements and the latter (nonlinear phase) one in the nonlinear counterparts.
+Now, only the eigenmodes of the LSD grow, so we can determine the fastest